 As of Monday afternoon, 877 Hamas rockets had been fired into Israel, according to Israeli Defense Forces count.
 Of those, 570 landed in Israel and 307 were intercepted by the Iron Dome missile defense system.
 However, the 570 that hit Israel and were not intercepted does not mean that Tel Aviv’s prize new Iron Dome short-range missile defenses failed.
 It means the system’s ability to determine which missiles are headed toward populated areas – and which are not – is working as ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Iron Dome Working As Designed In Israel".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Iron Dome Working As Designed In Israel".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.